sarpt/mpv-web-api/README.md

 Having started `mpv` process, the next step is to run `mpv-web-api:latest` image created earlier with necessary mountpoints and arguments.
 Few things that need to be taken into consideration when running the image:
 - port (by default `3001`) has to be mapped from the container into a host
 - directory with media files has to be mapped from host to a container and the appropriate dir argument has to be provied that points to the mapped point inside the container
+- unless the mapped mountpoints mentioned in the previous point result in the same absolute paths in the container as they are on the host, the `path-replacements` argument should be used to translate paths from a mountpoint path to a host path, otherwise `mpv` running on the host will be fed with mapped mountpoints which might result in file loading errors due to incorrect paths
-- socket on which `mpv` listens has to be mapped from host to a continer and the appropriate `mpv-socket-path` argument must be provided that points to the mapped socket inside the container, if it was mapped to a different path than the one the server check by default (`/tmp/mpvsocket`)
+- socket on which `mpv` listens has to be mapped from host to a continer and the appropriate `mpv-socket-path` argument must be provided that points to the mapped socket inside the container, if it was mapped to a different path than the one the server checks by default (`/tmp/mpvsocket`)
-- all cors rules apply in the same way as for the process running on host machine, which means when connecting from locally served frontend (`localhost`) it's preferable to pass `--allow-cors`
+- all cors rules apply in the same way as for the process running on host machine, which means when connecting from locally served frontend (`localhost`) it might be neccessary to pass `--allow-cors`

 The image itself does not assume any defaults as to where directories and socket are mapped inside the container (in contrast to defaults of the server itself) so those have to be taken care of when providing a `docker run` command.

-`docker run -it --rm -v <host path to socket>:/tmp/mpvsocket -v <host path to mediafiles>:/mnt/videos -p <host port>:3001 mpv-web-api:latest --allow-cors --dir /mnt/videos --watch-dir` e.g:
+`docker run -it --rm -v <host path to socket>:/tmp/mpvsocket -v <host path to mediafiles>:/mnt/videos -p <host port>:3001 mpv-web-api:latest --allow-cors --dir=/mnt/videos --path-replacements=/mnt/videos:<host path to mediafiles> --watch-dir` e.g:
-`docker run -it --rm -v /tmp/mpvsocket:/tmp/mpvsocket -v /home/user/videos:/mnt/videos -p 3001:3001 mpv-web-api:latest --allow-cors --dir /mnt/videos --watch-dir`
+`docker run -it --rm -v /tmp/mpvsocket:/tmp/mpvsocket -v /home/user/videos:/mnt/videos -p 3001:3001 mpv-web-api:latest --allow-cors --dir=/mnt/videos --path-replacements=/mnt/videos:/home/user/videos --watch-dir`

 ### REST endpoints